Guide To Quality Marathon Training Plan

 HIIT

-High Intensity Interval Training (HIIT) is perfect for those who prefer a more structured form of interval training or those who really want to place an emphasis on speed training to get a new PB.
+High-Intensity Interval Training (HIIT) is perfect for those who prefer a more structured form of interval training or those who want to emphasize speed training to get a new PB.

 Yasso 800s